Nuclear terrorism: Incidents involving nuclear material

+By country

 Pakistan

 In 2009, a paper published in West Point Military Academy's journal alleged that Pakistan's nuclear sites had been attacked by al-Qaeda and the Taliban at least three times.
-However, the Pakistan Armed Forces rejected the allegations.
+The Pakistan Armed Forces rejected the allegations.
 Talat Masood, a political analyst, said that the nuclear link was "absolute nonsense".
 All three attacks were suicide and appeared to aim at causing maximum damage and not seizing weapons.
 In January 2010, it was revealed that the US army was training a specialised unit "to seal off and snatch back" Pakistani nuclear weapons in the event that militants would obtain a nuclear device or materials that could make one.
 Pakistan supposedly possesses about 160+ nuclear warheads.
 US officials refused to speak on the record about the American safety plans.

 A study by the Belfer Center for Science and International Affairs at Harvard University titled "Securing the Bomb 2010," found that Pakistan's stockpile "faces a greater threat from Islamic terror groups seeking nuclear weapons than any other nuclear stockpile on earth."
 In 2016, Defense Intelligence Agency Director Vincent R. Stewart said that Pakistan "continues to take steps to improve its nuclear security, and is aware of the threat presented by extremists to its program".

 According to Rolf Mowatt-Larssen, a former investigator with the CIA and the U.S. Department of Energy, there is "a greater possibility of a nuclear meltdown in Pakistan than anywhere else in the world.
 The region has more violent extremists than any other, the country is unstable, and its arsenal of nuclear weapons is expanding."
 In 2015, White House press secretary Josh Earnest said that the US has confidence that Pakistan is "well aware of the range of potential threats to its nuclear arsenal".
 He added that the US is "confident that Pakistan has a professional and dedicated security force that understands the importance and the high priority that the world places on nuclear security".